 From Laurier Library.

-Once you have done some background research and narrowed down your topic, you can begin to turn that topic into a research question that you will attempt to answer in the course of your research.
+So, you have done some background research and narrowed down your topic.
+Now what?
+Start to turn that topic into a series of questions that you will attempt to answer the course of your research.

 A good research question is clear, focused, and has an appropriate level of complexity.
 Developing a strong question is a process, so you will likely refine your question as you continue to research and to develop your ideas.